AssemblyScript/website/src/memory.md

 ## Importing memory

-The [WebAssembly.Memory](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Memory) instance used by your program can be imported from the host by using the `--importMemory` command line options.
+The [WebAssembly.Memory](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Memory) instance used by your program can be imported from the host by using the `--importMemory` command line option.
 The module will then expect an import named `memory` within the `env` module to be provided upon instantiation.

 An imported memory becomes the singleton memory of the module and can be accessed in the same way as a non-imported memory.
-Note that if the module defines `data` segments, it will place the data into the imported memory upon instantiation of the module, which must be taken into account when pre-populating the memory externally \(i.e., utilize`--memoryBase` to reserve some space as described in [Memory Regions](./memory.md#memory-regions) below\).
+Note that if the module defines `data` segments, it will place the data into the imported memory upon instantiation of the module, which must be taken into account when pre-populating the memory externally \(e.g. when utilizing `--memoryBase` to reserve some space as described in [Memory Regions](./memory.md#memory-regions) below\).

 ## Exporting memory